Why is a Seal Rescue plant trees?

-Having recorded the poor water quality in our local river, SRI decided to take action and begin Native Habitat Restoration works.
+Over the past 10 years, we’ve recorded a correlation between poor water quality and a rise in illnesses that our patients present with.
+To address the root cause of this issue, SRI decided to take action and begin Native Habitat Restoration works.

 Native Trees Planted Each Year